An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Introduction

-In light of the aforementioned discussion, the main contributions of this paper are the following: \textit{(1) Building upon the existing literature, we extend PDE pISSf techniques by considering control design under exogenous anomalies.
-(2) We propose a thermal control approach for battery modules under anomalies by combining PDE thermal model, PDE pISSf and ISSt techniques. } In this framework, we consider a one-dimensional thermal PDE model for a battery module with a boundary coolant control.
+In light of the aforementioned discussion, the main contributions of this paper is the following: \textit{Building upon the existing literature, we extend PDE safety research by designing a feedback based control that satisfies both pISSf and ISSt under disturbances, utilizing pISSf barrier functional characterization and ISSt Lyapunov characterization.} As a case study, we consider a one-dimensional thermal PDE model for a battery module with a boundary coolant control.
 Next, we construct a control barrier functional and control Lyapunov functional for obtaining analytical guarantees for safety and stability for the battery system.
 The analytical guarantees allows us design the controller gains for actuating the boundary coolant.
 The rest of the paper is organized as follows.
 Section 2 sets up the problem by discussing the battery module thermal model and formulating control objectives.
 Sections 3 and 4 detail the pISSf-ISSt framework.
 Section 4 presents case studies to illustrate the proposed framework.
 Finally, Section 5 concludes the paper.